 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“We can tell people they have risks, but on an individual basis people have to decide whether they are willing to change those risks,” says David Frid, MD, a specialist in preventive cardiology at Cleveland Clinic.
+“We can tell people they have risks, but on an individual basis people have to decide whether they are willing to change those risks,” says preventive cardiology specialist David Frid, MD.

 Cardiovascular disease is the No. 1 cause of death in the United States for both men and women.
-Over 600,000 people die from it each year – one in four deaths, according to the Centers for Disease Control and Prevention.
+Over 600,000 people die from it each year – 1 in 4 deaths, according to the Centers for Disease Control and Prevention.

 While healthcare providers have made great improvements in treating (and saving) people having a heart attack, stroke or other cardiovascular event, more needs to be done to prevent these conditions.